How to Combine Beadboard Wainscot and Drywall

 Traditionally wainscoting served a practical purpose.
 It helped to delay the effects of rising moisture that would rot away the lower part of an interior wall.
 Nowadays it is part of the décor.
 Real beadboard comes in thin strips that are about 2 ½ inches thick.
 When aligned with the next piece, they form a bead between them.
 Imitation beadboard comes in prefabricated sheets that are thinner and less hassle to work with because it already resembles several slats nailed together.
 Combining beadboard with drywall will create wainscoting, but there is an order to it.

-Step 1 - Measure and Hang Drywall
+Measure and Hang Drywall

 The first step in combining drywall and beadboard to create wainscoting is to hang the drywall from ceiling to floor.
-It will take some time getting all the measurements and making the necessary holes in the drywall for the various fixtures.
+It will take some time to get all the measurements and making the necessary holes in the drywall for the various fixtures.
 The entire area that will have beadboard installed should be hung with drywall first.

-Step 2 - Drywall Mud and Tape
+Drywall Mud and Tape

 Everywhere the pieces of drywall come together, whether they are seams at the corners or in between adjacent pieces, cover with drywall tape and mud to prepare the drywall for eventual priming and painting or wallpapering.